Azolo/websockex/README.md

 An Elixir Websocket Client.

-A simple implemenation would be
+A simple implementation could be

 ```elixir
 defmodule WebSocketExample do